spazznolo/spazznolo.github.io/_posts/2023-07-03-draft-probabilities-5.md

 </head>
 <h2>Introducing a new NHL drafting strategy</h2>
 <p>
 In <a href="https://spazznolo.github.io/2023/06/20/draft-probabilities-3.html">An Application of Prospect Pick Probabilities</a>, I used Prashanth Iyer and myself's <a href="https://piyer97.shinyapps.io/NHLDraft2023/">draft probability tool</a> to create a new pick value framework which captured the unique dynamics of a given draft.
-Then, I <a href="https://spazznolo.github.io/2023/06/25/draft-probabilities-4.html">extended the methodology</a> to include prospect value uncertainty.
-Here, I'll introduce a brand new drafting strategy for the NHL by optimizing the pick value framework.
+Then, I <a href="https://spazznolo.github.io/2023/06/25/draft-probabilities-4.html">extended the methodology</a> to include the uncertainty of prospect values.
+Here, I'll introduce a brand new drafting strategy for the NHL which aims to maximize draft value.
 But first, some background.
 <p>
 <h5>Background on Optimization</h5>
 The optimization of draft value has been explored specifically for the NHL by now Kraken analyst <a href="https://twitter.com/nnstats">@nnstats</a> in this 2017 <a href="https://www.statsportsconsulting.com/wp-content/uploads/Nandakumar_PerfectDraft-1.pdf">paper</a>.
 It was a counter to the prevalent discourse at the time, which assumed the optimal draft was achieved by simply picking the best players as they were available.
 Instead, she argued that a team should only draft the best player available (BPA) if he won't be available for their next pick.
 For instance, Jamie Benn, a sixth round pick, should have been drafted in the fifth round to maximize total draft value.